CGiardino/ng2Test/README.md

 Here are the test related scripts:

-Open new terminal going to the project folder, keeping the server running
+Open a new terminal going to the project folder, keeping the server running
 * `npm run webdriver` - to update chromedriver
 * `npm run e2e` - run protractor e2e tests, written in JavaScript (*e2e-spec.js)
 * `npm test` - run karma with unit tests